 Healing Through Nutrition

-After working with a few Naturopaths, my body was starting to healing.
+After working with a few Naturopaths, my body was starting to heal.
 I started to clean up my diet as well as take a handful of supplements to support my body.

 But, my eczema story doesn’t end here.